Dr. Jason F. Kirksey

 Throughout Dr. Kirksey’s tenure, the number of U.S. Department of Education TRiO programs housed within the Division has increased to four.
 In addition to the Student Support Services Program directly serving OSU students for the past seven years, in August 2017, the Ronald E. McNair Post-Baccalaureate Achievement Program, also referred to as the McNair Scholars Program, was awarded to the Division.
 Additionally, two pre-college TRiO programs, Upward Bound and Educational Talent Search, are also housed within this executive-level unit.
 These four TRiO programs account for approximately $5M in federal grants serving first-generation, low-income, and students with disabilities at OSU.

 The Division of Institutional Diversity has played an integral role in OSU being recognized with a number of accolades, including several nationally prestigious awards.
-OSU has received the 2016 National Association of Diversity Officers in Higher Education (NADOHE) Institutional Excellence Award, the 2016 Southwest Minority Supplier Development Council (SMSDC) Corporation of the Year Award, the 2012-2017 Higher Education Excellence in Diversity (HEED) Award from Insight Into Diversity, the 2017 HEED Award Diversity Champion, the 2016 and 2017 Minority Access, Inc. Institution Committed to Diversity Award, the 2016 and 2017 Mosaic Five-star Inclusive Workplace Culture Award from the Tulsa Chamber of Commerce’s diversity business council, the 2017 American Association for Access, Equity, and Diversity’s (AAAED) Dr. Roosevelt Thomas Champion of Diversity Award, and most recently, the 2018 Innovation + Inclusion Leadership Award from The Society for Diversity.
-Additionally, OSU is one of fifteen four-year schools in the nation to have received the HEED Award six consecutive years.
+OSU has received the 2016 National Association of Diversity Officers in Higher Education (NADOHE) Institutional Excellence Award, the 2016 Southwest Minority Supplier Development Council (SMSDC) Corporation of the Year Award, the 2012-2018 Higher Education Excellence in Diversity (HEED) Award from Insight Into Diversity, the 2018 and 2017 HEED Award Diversity Champion, the 2016-2018 Minority Access, Inc. Institution Committed to Diversity Award, the 2016 and 2017 Mosaic Five-star Inclusive Workplace Culture Award from the Tulsa Chamber of Commerce’s diversity business council, the 2017 American Association for Access, Equity, and Diversity’s (AAAED) Dr. Roosevelt Thomas Champion of Diversity Award, and most recently, the 2018 Innovation + Inclusion Leadership Award from The Society for Diversity.
+Additionally, OSU is one of ten four-year schools in the nation to have received the HEED Award seven consecutive years.
 Also, since 2014, the U.S. Department of Education has designated OSU as a Minority Serving Institution (MSI).